Overview

 New methods of galaxy spectral fitting for redshift estimation

-In my Undergraduate, I have worked on a few other topics in astronomy.
-In addition to that, I also explored some topics in high energy physics and computational nonlinear dynamics.
-I still like those topics and would love to explore them in future.
+During my undergraduate studies, I worked on a few other topics in astronomy.
+In addition to that, I also explored some topics in high-energy physics and computational nonlinear dynamics.
+I still like those topics and would love to explore them in the future.
 You can find more about my past projects here.